Rodrigolppz/Squadra-API/README.md

 --------------------------------------------------------------------------------------------------------

-# Passo a passo explicando como executar a API
+# Como executar a API: